-Samuel Han MD, MSAssistant Professor of Medicine, Therapeutic Endoscopy Section, Division of Gastroenterology, Hepatology, and Nutrition, The Ohio State University Wexner Medical Center, Columbus, Ohio
+Samuel Han MD, MSAssistant Professor of Medicine, Pancreas Diseases Section, Division of Gastroenterology, Hepatology, and Nutrition, The Ohio State University Wexner Medical Center, Columbus, Ohio

 Dr. Samuel Han is a therapeutic endoscopist and pancreatologist at The Ohio State University.
 He completed his gastroenterology and therapeutic endoscopy training at the University of Colorado.
 He has authored over 50 articles and his primary focus is the role endotherapy in acute and chronic pancreatitis.

 Recent Contributions to PracticeUpdate:

 - Association of Chronic Pancreatitis Pain Features With Physical, Mental and Social Health

 - Impact of Transmural Plastic Stent in Preventing Pancreatic Fluid Collection After Metal Stent Removal in Disconnected Pancreatic Duct

 - Predicting the Need for Step-Up Therapy After EUS-Guided Drainage of Pancreatic Fluid With Lumen-Apposing Metal Stents

 - Risk Factors for Bleeding in Patients With Acute Necrotizing Pancreatitis Undergoing Endoscopic Necrosectomy

 - Introduction and Validation of a Novel Acute Pancreatitis Digital Tool

 - How Often Should You Meet With Your Mentor(s)?